FranDT/CloudComputingProjects/PageRank/README.md

 * Count phase: during the count phase, we retrieve the number of pages.
 * Parse phase: we initialize all the Nodes, with an initial rank equal to 1 divided by our computed number of pages.
-* Rank Phase: the aim of this phase is to take, for each node, the rank calculated in the previous phase and to divide this rank by the number of outlinks, so that we can represent the contribution of the page with respect to each outlink
+* Rank Phase: the aim of this phase is to take, for each node, the rank calculated in the previous phase and to divide this rank by the number of outlinks, so that we can represent the contribution of the page with respect to each outlink.
 * Sort phase: during the last phase, we perform the sorting.

 ### Hadoop Execution